jermspeaks/jermspeaks.github.io/_posts/letters/2017-07-24-strangers-4-Mary-Alpoliani.md

 date: 2017-07-24
 permalink: /:categories/season-three/:title.html
 tags: [season_3, letters]
-description: "Mary Alpoliani"
+description: "Mary Aipoalani"
 ---

 <img src="https://github.com/jermspeaks/jermspeaks.github.io/blob/master/assets/images/7_Degrees_Of_Strangers_Letterhead.png?raw=true" alt="7 Degrees of Strangers Letterhead" width="600" />

 ## Introduction

+Last week, I wrote about my interview with Joe Lazzara, owner of Joe's Butcher and Fish Market.
+This week, we're reviewing the core of the series.
+If you haven't followed along with this newsletter series, I'm interviewing strangers one degree of separation at a time to chronicle connections.
+And there's no one better to talk about connection none other than Mary Aipoalani.

+## Enter Mary Aipoalani

-I had absolutely no background on Mary Alpoliani when I asked her to be my next interviewee.
-Joe was taking longer than I expected to get back to me, but when he did, he didn't disappoint.
-I called Mary a few days before our interview to schedule the meeting, and immediately, I knew I was going to enjoy our conversation.
-If you've read Malcolm Gladwell's book, Mary's a prime example of a super-connector.
+I had absolutely no background on Mary when I asked her to be my next interviewee.
+I called her a few days before our interview to schedule the meeting, and immediately, I knew I was going to enjoy our conversation.
+She had an energy in her voice like she's ready for anything that came her way.

-## Enter Mary Alpoliani

 Mary came from humble beginings in Indiana.
-She grew up on a farm and her food was her family's language.
-She graduated from ?? and her husband and her worked all over.
-They've been traveling around all over the US, selling and managing food products.

-When I was talking with Mary, she was driving her daughter to an appointment.
+She grew up on a farm and her food was her family’s language.
+She and her husband travel around all over the US, selling and managing food products.
+From what I can access, Mary is a busy person yet knows how to find time for people.
+Case in point, during our conversation, she was driving her daughter to an appointment.

+If you’ve read Malcolm Gladwell’s book, Mary’s a prime example of a super-connector.

 ## The Game